rathboma/rathboma.github.com/_posts/2013-04-17-what-is-hadoop.md

 ---
-title: What is Hadoop?
+title: A Beginners Guide to Hadoop
 layout: post
-description: A high level overview of Hadoop without going in to too much technical detail.
+description: What is Hadoop - A high level overview of Hadoop without going in to too much technical detail.
 subject: hadoop
 tags:
 - about hadoop